-Every Journey to Conception is Unique.
+Every journey to conception is unique.

 Unlike pregnancy, trying to conceive a baby has no established time table.
 For some it happens right away.
 For others, it can take months or even years, which can be frustrating, disappointing, and overwhelming.
 We know everyone’s journey is different.

-We know that the journey to conception can be complicated and there is no “one-size-fits-all” guide to success.
+The journey to conception can be complicated and there is no “one-size-fits-all” guide to success.
 Some things are in our control and some are not.
 What’s a mama to do?
 Control what you can.

 The focus of this guide is to support you in whatever part of the journey you are on by highlighting 4 key areas of health and lifestyle that you can control: nutrition, supplementation, lifestyle choices, and tracking your cycle.

 1. Nutrition: the foods you put in your body affect your fertility.